 - Improve Your Star Rating — The higher your star rating, the more likely that potential renters will engage with your company.
 To that end, 4-star companies see customer use at 94 percent, while engagement with 3-star and 2-star companies drop to 57 percent and 14 percent respectively.
 Not only does online rating affect engagement, but real dollars are at stake.
 According to the Harvard Business Review, a difference of 1 star in a company’s average rating can lead to a 5-9 percent difference in revenues.

-- Increase the Volume of Your Reviews — Make sure your apartment community has reviews on the top sites including Google My Business, Facebook, Yelp, and ApartmentRatings.com.
+- Increase the Volume of Your Reviews — Make sure your apartment community has reviews on the top sites including Google Business Profile, Facebook, Yelp, and ApartmentRatings.com.
 If you don’t have enough reviews, empower your residents to speak out by asking them to review your apartment community.
 According to BrightLocal, 68 percent of consumers left a review when asked — with 74 percent having been asked for their feedback.

 For more tips for managing your online reputation, check out my [Infographic]: 10 Reputation Management Tips for Apartment Pros.